 HANDY TIP: The site search tool only targets the pages where the query is matched, not the places on pages where there is a match.
 Some pages are lengthy.
 To find where on a page there is a match (once you are on the page), hold down the Ctrl key and press F. Enter the name or word in the search box which appears and click on the 'Next' button to go to the first match and subsequent matches.
 This handy tip works on any page of text, such as a Word document or web page, even when you are off-line.

 The 'Centenary Chronicles' is a series of local history articles written mostly by Eric Hall of Layer Breton with contributions from others living in our villages.
 Packed with a wealth of fascinating detail, the first appeared in the November 1995 issue of Parish News.
-As at September 2013 there were 67 'Chronicles' and the text of each is available to view on this website.
+There are 67 'Chronicles' and the text of each is available to view on this website.

 Parish News is the monthly newsletter, published on behalf of our Parochial Church Councils, and delivered free to every home in Birch, Layer Breton and Layer Marney.